 If you’ve never heard of Worldcon, it’s an annual event held in a different place each year that brings together fans of science fiction and fantasy, along with writers, editors, artists, musicians, costumers, scientists, and other creative folk.
-It’s also where the Hugo Awards
+It’s also where the Hugo Awards are presented.

 It’s been described as a gathering of family, a network of friends: old, new, and potential friends.
 And because we are all in one way or another creative — it is an active fandom — we can cross-fertilize with other countries, other genres, and other ideas.
 Creativity of all sorts is honored.